python-attrs/attrs/docs/types.md

 ### Pyrefly

 [Pyrefly] is Meta's take on a Rust-based type checker for Python.
-It also only implements {pep}`681` and based on the (lack of) activity on *attrs*-related issues on their bug tracker there is currently no indication that they plan to support additional *attrs* features.
+As of its 1.2 release, it offers significantly more advanced attrs support beyond basic {pep}`681`, making it a strong option for attrs users seeking deeper type-checking coverage.
+See their [attrs documentation](https://pyrefly.org/en/docs/attrs/) for details.

 [Mypy]: http://mypy-lang.org